roushanj/octo-map/README.md

 Step 3:

-    # Open index.html in your browser.
+    # Open index.html in your browser and Do your Thing..........